macOS tools and tips

 Docker Desktop

-To request access, please follow these steps:
+To request access to Docker, please follow these steps:

 1. Create an account on hub.docker.com using your @gitlab.com email.
 It is not possible to gain access with a non-company email.